countr/countr/README.md

 ## Self-hosting
 We do not recommend self-hosting the bot, but it's always an option.
 To selfhost the bot yourself, you need to have:
-We do not recommend self-hosting the bot, but it's always an option.
-To selfhost the bot yourself, you need to have:
 * Node - confirmed working on v12.16.1
 * npm - comes with Node, the version shouldn't really matter
 * A Discord bot token, and having the bot in your server